Ayodele-Akinpelumi/App_deployment/README.md

 5. Model Compilation
 Loss Function: Categorical cross-entropy is chosen for multi-class classification.
-Optimizer: Adam optimizer, known for its efficiency in adjusting learning rates dynamically.
+Optimizer: Adam optimizer, is known for its efficiency in adjusting learning rates dynamically.
 Evaluation Metrics:
 Accuracy: To measure the percentage of correctly classified samples.
 6. Model Training